Volunteers are the heart of Hospice and very important members of the Hospice

 presence and/or as an advocate.

-- Offer various services such as transportation, light housekeeping, assisted
+- Offer various services such as reading to patients, light housekeeping,

 Natural Health volunteers offer services that provide patients with ‘good feelings’